Watch this video to learn all about us!

 Over the next nine years subsequent Board Members and dozens of volunteers struggled to raise money for a shelter.
 For many years, we utilized a few foster homes willing to take in some homeless animals and we housed a few stray cats (in home-made cages) in the basement of another foster home ; all the while hoping to someday have the money for a shelter.

 There was a small Pound in the City of Medicine Hat, but as the City grew, so increased the number of homeless animals roaming our streets.
 The MHSPCA knew that we had to find some kind of shelter for these homeless/stray animals.

 So, our first SPCA Shelter was opened in 1988.
 We bought a second-hand mobile home, renovated it and a few years later, raised enough money to put on an addition.
 The City of Medicine Hat leased us a parcel of land, which was situated at 9th Ave.
 S.W.
-Pound Services were still available then, so we were fortunate enough to be a no- kill shelter.
+Pound Services were still handled seperately by the City at that time.

 At this time, the MHSPCA was approached by City of Medicine Hat Bylaw Services and asked to begin taking over the Pound Services.
 Although we knew we were taking on a major commitment, we agreed for the sake of the animals.
 We knew that we could give the animals better shelter conditions, more care and a better chance of finding a new home.
 A contract with the city was then drafted and we started to quickly fill up our shelter.
 It was a very exciting time for the MHSPCA, we had finally reached our goal!